kamranahmedse/developer-roadmap/src/data/courses/sql/chapters/introduction/lessons/types-of-queries.md

 ## Data Manipulation Language (DML)

-DML is used to manipulate data stored in the database, such as inserting, updating, or deleting records.
-The most common DML statements are `INSERT`, `UPDATE`, and `DELETE`.
+DML is used to modify data stored in a database.
+It includes commands to insert, update, and delete records.
+The most commonly used DML statements are `INSERT`, `UPDATE`, and `DELETE`.

 For example, the following statement inserts a new row into the `users` table: